rememberSoftwares/yacana/README.md

 game_master.history.pretty_print()
 ```

-> How is tool calling mixed with GroupSolve()?
+How is tool calling mixing with GroupSolve()?
 > Each time the Game Master Task is brought up.
 The tool will be called with both secret and guessed numbers.
 It will return some computable information describing the relation between the two numbers.
 A string that is inevitably right as it comes from 'classic' programming and not the LLM.

 ℹ️ All Tools options are available so you could set `optional=True` if you wish.

 Output:
 ```
 ------ Player --------
 [user]: